 THIS is a book written out of genuine love of the subject, and thereby carries with it a certain interest.
 Mr. Trench has written such agreeable books on "Proverbs," and the "English Language," that his volume on Calderon excited the pleasantest expectations in us; but unhappily, although the range of his studies has given him many advantages in the execution of this task, the nature of his intellect unfits him for it.
 His grasp is feeble.
 Familiar as this volume shows him to be with the Spanish Drama, what he has written about it might have been written by one wholly dependent on secondhand information.
 He seizes no characteristics.
 He places nothing definitely before you.
 Nor is he, properly speaking, of a critical disposition; and while his opinions on poetry are generally questionable, his opinions on dramatic poetry are those of one destitute of dramatic instinct.
-The volume is a long plaidoyer in defence of Calderon, the result of which will be to lower Calderon in the estimation of Mr. Trench's readers, and for this reason: not only does he abstain from justifying his praises by direct citations of such typical passages as would carry some conviction to the reader's mind, but unhappily he has given a long analysis of "The Great Theatre of the World" in elucidation of his comments on Calderon's marvellous Autos Sacramentales, and this analysis will assuredly be considered by the majority of readers as evidence of a very superficial, and childish attempt to embody in poetic forms a philosophic conception.
+The volume is a long plaidoyer in defence of Calderon, the result of which will be to lower Calderon in the estimation of Mr. Trench's readers, and for this reason: not only does he abstain from justifying his praises by direct citations of such typical passages as would carry some conviction to the reader's mind, but unhappily he has given a long analysis of "The Great Theatre of the World" in elucidation of his comments on Calderon's marvellous Autos Sacramentales, and this analysis will assuredly be considered by the majority of readers as evidence of a very superficial, and somewhat childish attempt to embody in poetic forms a philosophic conception.
 We do not remember a greater instance of self-defeat than this.
-After so grand an exordium so trivial a result is almost startling.
+After so grand. an exordium so trivial a result is almost startling.
 Certain we are that if those who deny to Calderon the highest powers wanted evidence for their opinion, the analysis given by Mr. Trench of what he considers one of Calderon's highest productions would suffice.

 Calderon, however, was a greater poet than he appears under the enthu-siastic treatment of his English expositor.
 Not we believe one of the great poets-not on the whole so remarkable as Lope de Vega, and immeasurably lower than Molière, Goethe, or Shakspeare-he nevertheless has his own striking and peculiar merits, which Mr. Trench appears to us to have very imperfectly seized, led away as he has been by the desire to find in Calderon something of that philosophic depth, and poetic grandeur, which the Schlegels tried to persuade the world were to be found in him.
-Mr. Trench, at any rate avoids the narrow Protestant error of condemning the Catholic spirit of the Catholic poet; although a Protestant divine, as we cannot but see elsewhere than on the title-page, Mr. Trench is too far sighted to treat the Catholic poet from other than a Catholic point of view.
-It is true that in one passage he assumes very questionable advantages for Protestantism; but he is uniformly just to Calderon on this head, The passage we allude to is the following :---- vantage for being the great poet of all humanity, of all ages and all people, which Shakepeare possessed in being a Protestant.
+Mr. Trench at any rate avoids the narrow Protestant error of condemning the Catholic spirit of the Catholic poet; although a Protestant divine, as we cannot but sco elsewhere than on the title page, Mr. Trench is too far-sighted to treat the Catholic poet from other than a Catholic point of view.
+It is true that in one passage he assumes very questionable advantages for Protestantism; but he is uniformly just to Calderon on this head.
+The passage we allude to is the following :---

-A thoughtful man must, I think, be often deeply struck with the immessurable ad-A PHORE MADE HEAR PHOLE AND A PHOLE
+A thoughtful man must, I think, be often deeply struck with the immeasurable ad-